gurnaman27/gurnaman27/README.md

 **Morgan Stanley** | *Quantitative Analyst Intern* *Jan 2026 – June 2026 | Mumbai, India*
-* Incoming intern for the Spring 2026 cohort.
+* Intern for the Spring 2026 cohort.
 * Working within the Legal and Compliance Division to apply quantitative methods and system building to risk and compliance challenges.

 ---